-Below are the deadlines for the FY 2024 Urban County qualification and requalification process for the FYs 2025-27 qualification cycle.
-Unless noted otherwise, only HUD Headquarters may extend a deadline with written authorization.
+Below are the deadlines for the FY 2025 Urban County qualification and requalification process.
+Unless we note otherwise, only HUD Headquarters may extend a deadline with written authorization.

 Your local CPD field office may extend deadlines only as prescribed under each deadline below.
-CPD field offices may not grant an extension if it would ultimately extend a later deadline that CPD field offices are not authorized to extend.
+CPD field offices may not grant an extension if it would ultimately extend a later deadline that CPD field offices do not have authorization to extend.

-GO TO SECTION 3.4 to view a graphic showing all deadlines and relationships between them.
+GO TO SECTION 3.4 to view the FY 2025 Deadlines Graphic, which shows all deadlines and illustrates the relationships between them.

-3.3.1 June 7, 2024, deadline
+3.3.1 May 30, 2025 deadline

-Four actions must be completed by June 7, 2024:
+Four actions must be completed by May 30, 2025:

-- 1. CPD field offices must notify FY 2024 Requalifiers and First-Time Qualifiers of HUD's Determination of Essential Powers, as certified by OGC Field Counsel. - 2.
-FY 2024 Requalifiers and First-Time Qualifiers that have essential powers in their UGLGs must send their participating UGLGs a letter notifying them of their option to be excluded from the Urban County for FYs 2025-27. - This is the Notification of Opportunity to be Excluded.
-It must tell participating UGLGs to respond by June 28, 2024, with a letter if they want to be excluded from the Urban County.
-We recommend telling UGLGs that if they don't respond by that date, then they will be considered a participant in your Urban County for FYs 2025-27. - 3.
-FY 2024 Requalifiers and First-Time Qualifiers must send split places a letter notifying them of their options for participation or nonparticipation in the Urban County for FYs 2025-27. - This is the Notification of Split Places.
-It must tell split places to respond by June 28, 2024, with a letter if they want to join the Urban County(ies). - 4.
-FY 2025 or FY 2026 Requalifiers may choose to send a letter to nonparticipating UGLGs in their Urban County notifying them of their option to participate for the rest of their qualification period.
+- 1. CPD field offices must notify FY 2025 Requalifiers and First-Time Qualifiers of HUD's Determination of Essential Powers, as certified by OGC Field Counsel. - 2.
+FY 2025 Requalifiers and First-Time Qualifiers that have essential powers in their UGLGs must send their participating UGLGs a letter notifying them of their option to be excluded from the Urban County for FYs 2026-28. - This is the Notification of Opportunity to be Excluded.
+It must tell participating UGLGs to respond by June 27, 2025, with a letter if they want to be excluded from the Urban County. - Urban Counties must advise UGLGs that if they don't respond by June 27, 2025 (to opt out of the Urban County), they will be a participant in the Urban County for FYs 2026-28. - 3.
+FY 2025 Requalifiers and First-Time Qualifiers must send split places a letter notifying them of their options for participation or nonparticipation in the Urban County for FYs 2026-28. - This is the Notification of Split Places.
+It must tell split places to respond by June 27, 2025, with a letter if they want to join the Urban County(ies). - 4.
+FY 2026 or FY 2027 Requalifiers may choose to send a letter to nonparticipating UGLGs in their Urban County notifying them of their option to participate for the rest of their qualification period.
 This letter is optional. - This is the Notification of Opportunity to be Included.
-It must tell the nonparticipating UGLGs to respond by June 28, 2024, with a letter if they want to join the Urban County
+It must tell the nonparticipating UGLGs to respond by June 27, 2025, with a letter if they want to join the Urban County.

-3.3.2 June 21, 2024, deadline
+3.3.2 June 13, 2025, deadline

-One action must be completed by June 21, 2024:
+One action must be completed by June 13, 2025:

-- 1. FY 2024 Requalifiers that have auto-renewal cooperation agreements must send a letter to participating UGLGs notifying them that their agreement will automatically renew, unless they choose to terminate the agreement and withdraw from the Urban County for FYs 2025-27. - This is the Notification of Opportunity to Terminate Agreement.
-It must tell participating UGLGs to respond by July 19, 2024, with a letter if they want to terminate their agreement.
-If the UGLG fails to respond by July 19, 2024, they must remain a participant in the Urban County for FYs 2025-27. - Extensions: CPD field offices can authorize extensions for this deadline by letter or email.
+- 1. FY 2025 Requalifiers that have auto-renewal cooperation agreements must send a letter to participating UGLGs notifying them that their agreement will automatically renew, unless they choose to terminate the agreement and withdraw from the Urban County for FYs 2026-28. - This is the Notification of Opportunity to Terminate Agreement.
+It must tell participating UGLGs to respond with a letter by July 11, 2025, if they want to terminate their agreement.
+If the UGLG fails to respond by July 11, 2025, they must remain a participant in the Urban County for FYs 2026-28. - Extensions: CPD field offices can authorize extensions for this deadline by letter or email.
 An extension of more than seven days requires the CPD field office to notify the Entitlement Communities Division.

-3.3.3 June 28, 2024, deadline
+3.3.3 June 27, 2025, deadline

-Four actions must be completed by June 28, 2024:
+Four actions must be completed by June 27, 2025: